gwallison/open-FF/README.txt

 county, we assume they are wrong and use the center of the county as the georeference.

 ******  open-FF  Version explanation ******

+Version 4: Data downloaded from FracFocus on Feb 2, 2020.
+Added the generated field, infServiceCo.
+This field is an attempt to identify the primary service company of a fracking event.

 Version 3: Data downloaded from FracFocus on Jan.
 22, 2020.
 Modified the FF_stats module to generate separate reports for the "bulk download" and